cozy/cozy-site/README.md

 ![Cozy
 Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

-[Cozy](http://cozy.io) is a platform that brings all your web services in the same private space.
+[Cozy](http://cozy.io) is a platform that brings all of your web services at a single private space.
 With it, your web apps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one profiles you.